AdaCore/ada-spark-rfcs/considered/rfc-prefixed-untagged.rst

 to tagged types because those seemed the most critical.
 We expressed an intent to create another AI to extend it to more types, but ultimately never got around to it.
-Since Ada 2005 was released, we have seen growing use of object.op notation, to the point that some private types are being made **tagged** merely to ensure the availability of the notation.
+Since Ada 2005 was released, we have seen growing use of object.op notation, to the point that some types are being declared **tagged** merely to ensure the availability of the notation.

-We considered generalizing this to all untagged types, but this seemed to open up more possibilities for confusion.
-The places where we have noticed the demand for this has been with private types.
-It is conceivable that there is also interest in having this for visible types, or at least visible untagged record types.
-That would be a relatively simple extension, but the whole notion of primitive operations for non-private types is somewhat less interesting, as the operations other than operators tend to be only loosely linked to the type.
-The predefined operators themselves are not interesting for this notation, as normal infix notation (e.g. X + Y) is far superior in readability to a corresponding prefix notation using a quoted operator symbol (e.g. X."+"(Y)).
+Our original reason for limiting this to *private* types was that we had noticed more demand for this feature there, and because for private types, the notion of *primitive* operations is more important.
+But we concluded that since we needed to support it on the full type of a private type, we might as well support it for all types.

 We have been taking other steps to remove some of the distinctions between tagged and untagged types (e.g. in the handling of "=" on untagged